-Your collaborators will fast-acquire essential behaviors to lead through a major disruption.
+Your collaborators will fast-acquire essential behaviors to prevail during a major disruption.

 As a team, they will share a highly immersive leadership experience.